jsndyks/dump/diverse-cdt/cdtEngagement.md

 > _Raj mentions: the terms "showcase" and "plant visit"._

 > _Raj mentions: a "business internship ... to develop a new idea for collaboration with the business" and adds that "This internship must be different from the PhD research and will support transferrable skills.
-A direct financial contribution to the student’s living costs is expected." _
+A direct financial contribution to the student’s living costs is expected."updates stylkes_

 > _Jason says: We have internships but not business internships.
 I’m not sure we need these skills internships but am open to persuasion.
-How do they fit in? _
+How do they fit in?_

 > _GeoSpatialCDT: use the terms "Innovation festival" and "minimal commitment"._